techflow21/Fullstack_crud/README.md

 # Usage
 - Make sure Node is installed on your system.
-- Then, Goto your Visual Studio Terminal.
+- Then, Goto your Visual Studio Code Terminal.
 - Run
 ''' npm install '''